louvrmat000/Portfolio/Personal project portfolio.md

 There are 3.04 trillion or 3,000,000,000,000 trees in the world.

-There are about 7.6 billion or 7,600,000,000 people on earth since one tree produces enough oxygen for two people about 3.8 billion trees are needed to sustain just humans.\
+There are about 7.6 billion or 7,600,000,000 people on earth now however, the human population is growing rapidly and it is estimated to be 9 billion in as soon as 2050 so I will use 9 billion rather than 7.6 billion.
+Since for every human half a tree is needed, 9,000,000,000 (number of humans estimated for 2050) x 0.5 (trees per human ratio) = 4,500,000,000 or 4.5 billion trees.

 ### Entry 6 November 22-23, 2018 ###